leveragepoints/leveragepoints.github.io/index.md

 ---
-layout: page
+layout: default
-Title: I use this site as a repository for notes, frameworks, articles, books, videos and podcasts that I find valuable.
 ---

+## I use this site as a repository for notes, frameworks, articles, books, videos and podcasts that I find valuable.

 ### Topics.